vsumaria/graph-theory-surfaces/doc/source/Usage.rst

 .. image:: ../../images/unique/Slide4.png
   :width: 400

-Note that in the first case
+Note that in both cases, the NO are adsorbed in a bridge and two top sites.

 -----------------
 generate_sites.py
 -----------------